Advocating for members throughout their health care journey

 Navigating the health care system — whether it’s a short hospital stay or managing an ongoing condition — can be confusing and time-consuming for employees and their families.

-It’s something UnitedHealthcare advocates like Christie Anderson understand firsthand.
-As a team leader in enhanced advocacy models, she helps to solve some of the more stressful situations for employees to their resolution.
-Anderson recently received an emotional call from a member who was delaying care.
-He thought he going to temporality lose coverage transitioning from his employer plan to Medicare for retirement.
+It’s something Christie Anderson, who used to work as a UnitedHealthcare advocate, understands firsthand.
+She helped to solve some of the more stressful situations for employees.
+For example, Anderson received an emotional call from a member who was delaying care due to a misunderstanding.
+He thought he was going to temporarily lose coverage as he transitioned from his employer plan to Medicare for retirement.

 To help clear up the confusion, Anderson reached out to his employer’s human resources department, serving as bridge to assist the member, who also did not speak English as a first language.
 Then she contacted the provider to schedule the appointment for him.

 “The end-to-end care was so important.
 He didn’t know where to start.
 He was really grateful,” says Anderson, who now works as a consumer affairs specialist at UnitedHealthcare.

 UnitedHealthcare uses a multi-pronged Advocacy approach to help employees navigate the health system.
 Advocates can go beyond basic benefit and claims questions and offer employers the data and insights needed to evolve their benefit plans especially when an employer integrates medical coverage with pharmacy, behavioral and specialty benefits.

 “Advocacy moving forward will continue to be a priority for employers of all sizes to support the unique needs of their employees.”

 This approach has become even more important as employers seek to retain and attract talent in a competitive job market by offering more robust and personalized benefits.

 As part of the member experience, Advocacy solutions are designed to deliver: